Skoteinos1/market/README.md

 ![Stock Market](https://github.com/Skoteinos1/market/blob/main/stockmarket.jpg)

 Ever wondered which indicator is the best and at what settings?
 This code will answer that.
 There are billions of combinations...
 It will run one week for every ticker.
 Anyway short answer is RSI, not at default settings, do fundamental before technical and your money is at risk.
-Don't blame me if you lose all of them.

 Settings:<br>
 option = 0 - Downloads data on ticker<br>